 Riverside County has over 2,200 miles of County Maintained Roads.
-The County will spend close to $42,420,000 of gas tax funds over the next two years which will help improve about 600 miles of our roads.
+The County expects to invest $500 million over the next 10 years to improve County roads.

 fiscal year 17/18 projects

 The below projects were scheduled for completion in Fiscal year 2017-18.
-You can click on each project name for project details.
+Click project for details.

 fiscal year 18/19 projects

 The following projects are scheduled for Fiscal Year 2018-19.
-Project information will be updated as received.
+Click project for details.

 frequently asked questions